per1234/esparto/api_cycle.md

 * [MQTT_Blinky ](../master/examples/wifi_mqtt/MQTT_Blinky/MQTT_Blinky.ino)
 ***
 # onFactoryReset
-Like `onReboot` this is badly named, They both should be called "justBefore..." instead of "on..." becaue in both cases, "on..." is too late: the ESP is no longer running, so your code will never get executed.
+Like `onReboot` this is badly named, They both should be called "justBefore..." instead of "on..." because in both cases, "on..." is too late: the ESP is no longer running, so your code will never get executed.
 This happens immediately prior to the ESP being "Factory Reset" - which can occur for any number of causes:

 * "Long" press of a std3StageButton